Michael-Cowie/Notes/Hobbies/Table Tennis/backhand_loop.md

 - **Torso** - Slight rotation and forward drive of the shoulders to add body weight into the ball.
 - **Forearm** - Moves forward more than upward (Flatter trajectory compared to backspin). **Accelerate in the later part of the swing**.
 - **Contact Point** - Make contact close to the body, but not too close.
 This allows for longer contact time as the paddle moves in the motion with the arm.
 In the later part of the swing, there is a section where the racket carries the ball.
 If you contact it too late, there is no time or space the the ball to stay on the racket.
 - **Contact** - Happen when the ball is at or just after the peak of its bounce, **with the wrist in the middle of its snap**, accelerating through.
 Contact happens right as the wrist is accelerating through its midpoint, not fully bent, not fully snapped forward.
 This ensures you "catch" the ball with maximum brushing speed. - After you contact the ball, you need to feel like you're lifting the ball. **Then complete the follow-through.
 Do not brush upward, brush forward**.
+Think of it as catching the ball on your rubber and guiding it forward, while the spin you impart keeps it afloat.
 - **Wrist** - Snap forward with a shoft, sharp motion.
 Yur forearm/wrist/wait supply controlled power into that brushing path.

 #### Follow Through